Ryanderson94/Project_3/README.md

 With this information the deployed contract will insert them into a dictionary called <ins>**room-confirmation**</ins> and start the process of minting a unique Hotel Reservation Token.
 Once the token has been minted we connect the TokenID to a unique URI (Uniform Resource Identifer) which identifies the location of the token on the BlockChain/IPFS and permanently links the tokenID to the created room-confirmation dictionary.

 Finally, after the call to the smart contract has been executed and included on the Blockchain, the customer is provided the minted TokenID, the mined transaction receipt, and a hotel reservation IPFS link to their tokenized reservation NFT for their future reference.
-With this created NFT for their reservation they will have the capability of listing it on our secondary market.
+With this created NFT for their reservation, they will have the capability of listing it on our secondary market.

 **Please refer to the link and images for further detail:** [Hotel Reservation App](https://github.com/Ryanderson94/Project_3/blob/main/hotel_reservation_app.py)